kanaka/mal/process/guide.md

 * Add the `apply` and `map` core functions.
-In step 5, if you did not add the original function (`fn`) to the structure returned from `fn*`, the you will need to do so now.
+In step 5, if you did not add the original function (`fn`) to the structure returned from `fn*`, then you will need to do so now.
   * `apply`: takes at least two arguments.
-The first argument is a function and the last argument is list (or vector).
+The first argument is a function and the last argument is a list (or vector).
 The arguments between the function and the last argument (if there are any) are concatenated with the final argument to create the arguments that are used to call the function.
 The apply